3 Electrodynamics

 \[ \begin{align} \frac{dW}{dt} = \int_{\mathbb{R}^3}\mathbf{j}\cdot\mathbf{E}d^3r \end{align} \]

-This can be transformed using Maxwell's equations,
+This can be transformed using the Maxwell equations,

 \[ \begin{align} \mathbf{j}\cdot\mathbf{E} &= \frac{c}{4\pi}\mathbf{E}\cdot\nabla\times\mathbf{B} - \frac{1}{4\pi}\mathbf{E}\cdot\frac{\partial\mathbf{E}}{\partial t}. \end{align} \]